 Another scientific challenge addressed in this activity is the development innovative reliable multicore programming models and architecture platform able to address computation and control oriented applications.
 One key building block is the development of efficient synchronization & communication abstractions that are required for successfully deploying MPSoCs in embedded application domains.
 Efficiency is inherently related to both power and performance; hence it is an energy metric.
-In embedded systems, productivity-enhancing abstractions are acceptable only if they do not compromise efficiency.
+In embedded systems, productivity-enhancing abstractions are acceptable only if they do not compromise efficiency, so the focus is on how to enable fast development (debugging, tuning) without losing efficiency.
 It is also extremely important to take into account variability of both hardware fabrics and application workloads, which is deemed to rapidly increase.
 Hence, the concurrency management layer should provide means for dynamically managing workload variations, as well as hardware unpredictability sources.

-In the first 18 month of the project, the partners will focus on developing the formal and algorithmic frameworks required for design space exploration and optimization of highly-complex multicore platforms.
+In the first 18 month of the project, the partners will focus on developing the formal and algorithmic frameworks required for design space exploration and optimization of highlycomplex multicore platforms.
 The challenge with respect to the current state of the art is the high degree of concurrency in these systems, which enormously complicates the search for optimal design points.
 The other main challenge that will be tackled is the development of a more complete understanding of the interplay of design decisions related to different cost metrics, such as energy, reliability, predictability and cost.
 This is at the basis of trade-off analysis and sensitivity analysis which are critically required when designing systems under multi-dimensional constraints.